project-chip/connectedhomeip/examples/lock-app/nrfconnect/README.md

 ## Requirements

-The application requires the nRF Connect SDK v1.5.0 to work correctly.
+The application requires a specific revision of the nRF Connect SDK to work correctly.
+See [Setting up the environment](#setting-up-the-environment) for more information.

 <a name="supported_devices"></a>